Microphone: Polar patterns

 A microphone's directionality or polar pattern indicates how sensitive it is to sounds arriving at different angles about its central axis.
-The polar patterns illustrated above represent the locus of points in polar coordinates that produce the same signal level output in the microphone if a given sound pressure level (SPL) is generated from that point.
+The polar patterns illustrated in this section represent the locus of points in polar coordinates that produce the same signal level output in the microphone if a given sound pressure level (SPL) is generated from that point.

 How the physical body of the microphone is oriented relative to the diagrams depends on the microphone design.
-For large-membrane microphones such as in the Oktava (pictured above), the upward direction in the polar diagram is usually perpendicular to the microphone body, commonly known as "side fire" or "side address".
-For small diaphragm microphones such as the Shure (also pictured above), it usually extends from the axis of the microphone commonly known as "end fire" or "top/end address".
+For large-membrane microphones such as in the Oktava (pictured above), the upward direction in the polar diagram is usually perpendicular to the microphone body, commonly known as side fire or side address.
+For small diaphragm microphones such as the Shure (also pictured above), it usually extends from the axis of the microphone, commonly known as end fire or top or end address.

-Some microphone designs combine several principles in creating the desired polar pattern.
-This ranges from shielding (meaning diffraction/dissipation/absorption) by the housing itself to electronically combining dual membranes.
+Polar pattern is influenced by shielding (meaning diffraction, dissipation or absorption) by the housing itself and electronically combining dual membranes.
+Some microphone designs combine principles in creating the desired polar pattern.